Everything You Need to Know About Having Sex On Your Period

 When people start talking about period sex, the conversation usually goes in one of two directions: A total shut-down, where everyone acts like there's no way they'd ever be into such a heinous act, or a quick shrug of the shoulders, noting their total indifference toward the topic—and a lack of admittance that they participate in such an activity.

 But that's not what's happening in the bedroom.
-According to a recent survey of 500 people by The FLEX Company, 55 percent of people think having sex on your period is "natural" or "awesome."
+According to a survey of 500 people by The FLEX Company, 55 percent of people think having sex on your period is "natural" or "awesome."
 And 30 percent want to do it more.

 That's because period sex can be awesome.
 Think about it: "Your estrogen and progesterone [hormones] begin at their lowest level on the first day of your period, and slowly climb with each day," says Sari Cooper, certified sex therapist and director of Center for Love and Sex in New York City.
 "As that happens, there may be more energy to connect and a better mood overall."